Overdose Crisis

 The dangers of the toxic drug crisis have continued to rise since the provincial health emergency began eight years ago.
 Much of the focus has been on the deaths that occur or nearly occur as a result of using toxic drugs.
 But another epidemic is emerging for those who survive an overdose: brain injuries.

 Research conducted by UVic, led by clinical psychologist Mauricio Garcia-Barrera, has highlighted the link between overdoses and brain injury.
-The research study took place over three separate consensus day events at the school—one occurring each year since 2022—bringing together 100-200 participants each year, exploring factors and concerns around brain injuries.
+The research study took place over three separate consensus day events at the school—one occurring each year since 2022—bringing together 100-200 participants each year to explore factors and concerns around brain injuries.

 The third day took place last month.
 The data from this year’s consensus event is still being collected by the team, but Garcia-Barrera says key learnings showed the prevalence of brain injury among those living without housing—and that housing stability significantly improves the risk of dealing with these injuries.
 The opioid crisis hangs heavy over both of these concerns.